GP-Engine-team/GP_Engine/projects/GPGame/README.md

 ## How to compile

-Run this command to doawload all depedancy (this operation can take few minutes)
+Run this command to download all dependencies (this operation can take up to a few minutes)

 ```batch
 git submodule update --init --recursive